shamilton1/Experimental/workflow.md

 A GitHub account with a verified email address is required to allow you to fork repositories and create pull requests.

 # Procedure
+Following is a procedure to guide you through every step from GitHub login to closing your pull request.

 ## Create a new fork
 1. Login to GitHub.
 2. Use the **Search** feature at the top of the page to navigate to the upstream respository you've been asked to review/edit.